The River Landing Dentistry team has the experience and credentials you’re looking for when considering a dentist for TMJ treatment.

 Did you know…

-How do I know if TMJ treatment is right for me from my South Carolina Dentist?
+How do I know if TMJ treatment is right for me?

 You will first need to be formally examined and diagnosed with TMJ disorder.
 Dr. Zechmann will evaluate the extent of the condition and determine what course of treatment is best for you.
 Usually, the initial approach involves conservative treatments, such as self-care, physical therapy and bite splints.
 Medications may also be used to relax the jaw or relieve pain.
 Patients who do not respond to conservative treatments may be considered for alternative treatment.